isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   suc -[1+ ℕ.suc x ] = -[1+ x ]
 ```

-If `suc`'s argument is positive, it makes it more positive.
+If `def:suc`'s argument is positive, it makes it more positive.
 If it's negative, it
 makes it less negative, possibly producing zero in the process.
 Dually, we can
-define `pred` which makes its argument more negative:
+define `def:pred` which makes its argument more negative:

 ```agda
   pred : ℤ → ℤ